Everything You Need to Know About the DICAS Dietetic Internship Application

 Over the course of my own application period and helping students with their applications, I heard from many professors and dietitians that being concise and keeping your resume to one page is preferred.

 However, if you have a lot of relevant experience then it is perfectly acceptable to have more than one page.
 But if you DO decide to do a two page resume, make sure to fill your second page–you don’t want to leave half of a page blank.
 Personally, I had many different experiences I wanted to highlight and filled my resume to two pages.

 There is no right or wrong answer to having a one- or two-page resume, just go with your gut and decide what you would like to highlight without trying to cram too much information in for the sake of length.

 💡 Some other important tips I received for the dietetic internship resume:

 - Extend your margins to 0.5″ to create more space on the page

 - Choose a font that is clear and easy on the eye

-- Bulleted sentences do not get periods
+- Bulleted lists do not get periods

-- Lump your clinical, community, food service, or other experiences into sections to highlight strengths
+- Lump your clinical, community, food service, or other experiences into sections to highlight strengths.

 - If you want to include your GPA for one school, you must include it for all.
-If you have one less than stellar GPA you’d rather not highlight then leave all of them off (GPA is still viewable in the personal information section of DICAS)
+If you have one less than stellar GPA you’d rather not highlight then leave all of them off (GPA is still viewable in the personal information section of DICAS).

-- Use action words to start each description, and avoid using the same action word twice
+- Use action words to start each description, and avoid using the same action word twice.

-- Find a way to show your personality in the resume: use interesting action words, adjectives, and phrases when describing your experiences
+- Find a way to show your personality in the resume: use interesting action words, adjectives, and phrases when describing your experiences.

 DICAS allows you to upload and attach a different personal statement for each internship program you are applying.
 This means that you absolutely, positively, 100% should tailor your personal statement for each internship and should NOT use one uniform statement.

-The personal statement has five prompted questions that must be answered, but make sure to check the website of each program to make sure they do no have additional questions they’d like included.
+The personal statement has five prompted questions that must be answered (but make sure to check the website of each program to make sure they do no have additional questions they’d like included):

 - Why do you want to enter the dietetics profession?